aurorabaylessedwards/Coding_Exercise/README.md

 # CSI Coding Exercise -- Aurora

-Finds the nearest tall building to each random point around Portland, OR (see G. Berardinelli's instructions).
+Finds the nearest tall building to random points around Portland, OR.

 This project is written in Python 3.
 If you do not have Python 3, I suggest downloading 64-Bit Python 3.7 [Anaconda](https://www.anaconda.com/products/individual) with [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows).